First Era

 1E 2818

-Alduin's Wall is completed and dedicated by Emperor Reman II.
+Alduin's Wall is completed at Skyrim's Sky Haven Temple and inaugurated by Reman II.
 It is considered one of the finest examples of late 2nd era Akaviri sculpture.

 Source: Annals of the Dragonguard